next-theme/hexo-theme-next/.github/PULL_REQUEST_TEMPLATE.md

 ## What is the current behavior?
 <!-- Please describe the current behavior that you are modifying, or link to a relevant issue -->

-Issue resolved: N/A
+Issue resolved:

 ## What is the new behavior?
 <!-- Description about this pull, in several words -->

-- Screenshots with this changes: N/A
+- Link to demo site with this changes:
-- Link to demo site with this changes: N/A
+- Screenshots with this changes:

 ### How to use?
 In NexT `_config.yml`: